Currently Documented Edition Signature and Seal Markings:

 Some of these names have historical origins in Chinese names for Black-naped Oriole, Oriolus chinensis.

-The connection is that in China the archetypal sweet singing bird is the oriole, but that species is not found in Japan except as a rare wanderer.
+The connection is that in China the archetypal sweet singing bird is the oriole, but that species is not found in Japan except as a rare vagrant.

 In Japan the cultural role of the archetypal best singer is played instead by the bush warbler.

-Therefore over many centuries the names have interpenetrated.
+Therefore over many centuries the names for the two species have interpenetrated.

 Names for bush warbler and oriole can have both literal ornithological meanings and also metaphorical ones.